 Significance: NHMRC defines ‘Significance’ for the Ideas Grant scheme as the extent to which the outcomes and outputs will result in advancements to the research or health area.

-The provisional funding allocation for the Ideas Grants 2019 grant opportunity is estimated to be between $213 million and $250 million.
+The provisional funding allocation for the Ideas Grants 2020 up to $250 million.
 NHMRC’s Research Committee annually reviews and recommends indicative budget amounts to be awarded across individual funding schemes.

 The amount of funding for an Ideas Grant will be based on assessment of the requested budget.
 Applications must clearly justify the requested duration and budget and how they will support the proposed outcomes of the research.
 Peer Reviewers will consider this information and may reduce the duration and/or budget to ensure the research aims and objectives can be achieved while ensuring value with money.